The announcement of the winner, the Award Ceremony, and the session with the winner takes place at the FBN Global Summit.

 Careful consideration is given to the values of the people who run the business, the way in which they unite their family and business interests, and combine tradition and innovation, while demonstrating a clear commitment to their communities.

-Based on the award criteria, finalists are identified by the evaluation committee composed of representatives from the IMD Global Family Business Center, FBN and Pictet.
+Based on the award criteria, finalists are identified by the evaluation committee composed of representatives from the IMD Global Family Business Center and FBN.

 Advanced research and interviews are conducted with key family members from the finalist family businesses.
 An extensive report is prepared and submitted to the jury.